A Tenth Revolution Group Company

 Do your research

-Not doing your research on the employer you’re interviewing with is a sure-fire way to fall at the first hurdle.
+Not doing your research on the employer you’re interviewing with is a surefire way to fall at the first hurdle—which is why, according to a poll conducted on our LinkedIn page, hiring managers consider a lack of preparation to be the biggest red flag in an interview (42%).

-Interviewers can tell from a mile away if you’ve taken the time to find out more about the company, and they consider this a solid indication as to whether or not you’re actually passionate about joining them.
+Interviewers can tell from a mile away if you’ve done your prep by taking the time to learn more about their organization, and they consider this a solid indication of whether or not you’re actually passionate about joining them.

 Fail to do basic research on your prospective employer, and you can even be caught out by simple questions like: